The University's leadership giving society, the Tabaret Society, was honoured to welcome 1,790 members in 2016-17.

-The Pillars giving level is a symbol of the vital support offered by our annual donors.
-Each of the categories within this giving level is named after one of the types of pillars found on campus.
+The Pillars symbolize the vital support offered by our annual donors.
+Each of the categories within this giving level are named after types of pillars, many of which can be found on campus.

 With a twisting, contorted shaft, the Solomonic pillar evokes movement along its entire length.
-Though relatively rare in antiquity, these pillars are used in the main altar of St. Peter’s Basilica in Rome.
-Solomonic pillars can also be found in the original staircase of the heritage building that is home to the Development Office at 190 Laurier Avenue.
+Solomonic pillars can be found in the original staircase of the heritage building that is home to the Development Office, at 190 Laurier Avenue East.

 This square pillar is often supported by a trapezoid-shaped base.
-As an architectural feature, Romanesque pillars became popular in the mid-1800s when the architect Henry Hobson Richardson used these structures in his Romanesque Revival homes.
-At the University of Ottawa, similar pillars can be found in front of 70 Laurier Avenue.
+As an architectural feature, Romanesque pillars became popular in the mid-1800s.
+At the University of Ottawa, similar pillars can be found in front of 70 Laurier Avenue East.

 Doric pillars are the oldest and simplest style of Greek pillars.
 Although they have no separate base, Doric pillars are slightly wider at the bottom.
-They have plain surfaces, while the capitals are connected to the building with abacuses (square pieces).
+They have plain surfaces, while the capitals are connected to the building with abacuses.
 Doric pillars can be found on the Parthenon in Athens.

 Corinthian pillars have Greek architectural origins, but are also influenced by Egyptian architecture.
 These pillars are slender, have a decorative base and capitals carved with olive, laurel or acanthus leaves.

-The capitals of the Ionic pillar have scroll-shaped ornaments which look like ram’s horns.
+The capitals of the Ionic pillar have scroll-shaped ornaments that look like ram’s horns.
 Ionic pillars support the ceiling of Tabaret Hall and are the inspiration for the University’s logo.

 Circles of Distinction – Lifetime Giving

-Donors of gifts over $100,000 are recognized as members of the Circles of Distinction of the Tabaret Society.
-To honour our heritage, the Circles are named after important figures in uOttawa’s history.
+The Circles of Distinction honour our life-long and major donors.
+Donors of gifts over $100,000 are recognized as members of the Circles and each Circle of Distinction is named after an important figure in uOttawa’s history.